Texting While Driving Car Accidents in Katy

 using phone while driving

-The advancement in technology in recent times has made it easier for people to transact businesses at their fingertips.
-Today, it’s very easy to communicate with family and friends overseas, without necessarily having to book flights or cruise thousands of miles for a one-on-one meeting.
-At the tap of your mobile phone, you can make and receive payments, hire employees, talk to friends and family, or keep you entertained.
+The advancement of technology in recent times has made it easier for people to conduct business at their fingertips.
+Today, communicating with family and friends overseas is a breeze, without the need to book flights or cruise thousands of miles for face-to-face meetings.
+With just a tap on your mobile phone, you can make and receive payments, hire employees, chat with friends and family, or find entertainment.

-Unfortunately, this growth has its fair share of shortcomings.
-The Texas Department of Transportation notes an increase in fatalities related to texting while driving car accidents in Katy.
-Most drivers act in complete disregard for state and federal laws regarding the use of mobile phones while driving.
-As a result, they become disoriented of their surroundings, making this menace a matter of public safety concern.
-If you or a loved one suffered injuries in this type of accident, reach out to our skilled auto wreck attorneys as soon as possible.
+Unfortunately, this growth is not without its drawbacks.
+The Texas Department of Transportation has noted an increase in fatalities related to texting while driving in Katy.
+Many drivers act with complete disregard for state and federal laws governing the use of mobile phones behind the wheel.
+As a result, they become unaware of their surroundings, turning this issue into a significant public safety concern.
+If you or a loved one has suffered injuries in this type of accident, please reach out to our skilled auto wreck attorneys as soon as possible.

 Do I Have a Legal Claim If I Was Hit by a Distracted Driver?

-Texting and using a cell phone while operating a vehicle is in itself a type of distracted driving.
-When a driver takes their eyes away from the road for a second, they become at least six times more likely to cause an accident, some of which are catastrophic.
+Texting and using a cell phone while operating a vehicle constitute a form of distracted driving.
+When a driver diverts their eyes from the road even for a moment, they become at least six times more likely to cause an accident, some of which may be catastrophic.

-Normally, any car accident claim must be based on negligence to qualify for compensation.
-Ideally, you need to show that:
+• Typically, a car accident claim must be predicated on negligence to be eligible for compensation.
+To pursue such a claim, you’ll need to demonstrate the following:

-• The duty was breached through texting and cell phone use while driving
+• This duty was breached through texting or cell phone use while driving.

-• The breach caused you serious injuries and was the proximate cause of the harm you suffered
+• The breach directly resulted in serious injuries and was the proximate cause of the harm you endured.

-If you were injured in an accident related to cell phone use, knowing whether you have a legal claim could be the turning point.
-State personal injury laws allow victims of accidents caused by negligence to recover monetary compensation for their injuries and losses.
-But to have an in-depth look around your case, you need to speak with a respected Katy attorney.
+If you were injured in an accident involving cell phone use, understanding whether you have a legal claim could be pivotal.
+State personal injury laws permit victims of accidents caused by negligence to seek monetary compensation for their injuries and losses.
+However, to gain a comprehensive understanding of your specific case, it is advisable to consult with a respected Katy attorney.

-Modified Comparative Negligence Laws & How They Affect Your Texting While Driving Case
+Modified Comparative Negligence Laws & How They Impact Your Texting While Driving Case

-Perhaps, the biggest aspect of personal injury cases that determines whether you have a legal claim is liability.
-Before you file your case, you must, first of all, establish the party likely to be at fault for the accident.
-In this case, you must show that the driver was indeed texting and using their cell phone while driving.
+A critical aspect of personal injury cases that determines whether you have a legal claim is liability.
+Before filing your case, you must establish the party likely at fault for the accident.
+In this context, you must demonstrate that the driver was indeed texting and using their cell phone while driving.

-But even so, there are scenarios where you may also have contributed to the accident.
-For example, if you were carelessly crossing the highway too, and the distracted driver didn’t see you, the defense may argue that you were also to blame.
-This could be true and ultimately affects your case.
-Modified comparative fault laws allow liability to be shared between parties, but still allow the plaintiff to recover damages.
-However, the payable amount is reduced based on your percentage of liability.
+However, there may be scenarios where you also contributed to the accident.
+For example, if you were carelessly crossing the highway and the distracted driver failed to see you, the defense might argue that you share the blame.
+This argument could be valid and may affect your case.
+Modified comparative fault laws permit liability to be divided between parties, but still enable the plaintiff to recover damages.
+The amount payable is reduced based on your percentage of liability.

 Damages Available in a Katy Texting & Cell Phone Accident Lawsuit

-The type of compensation recoverable in a texting and cell phone accident case is based on the specific damages you suffered.
-In most cases, you qualify for:
+The compensation recoverable in a texting and cell phone accident case depends on the specific damages you incurred.
+Generally, you may qualify for:

 Economic Damages

-Also known as tangible losses, they are damages to which a monetary value can be attached.
-Normally, receipts and documents act as proof.
-They cover losses such as:
+• Also known as tangible losses, these damages have a clear monetary value.
+Receipts and documents typically act as proof, covering losses such as:

 • Medical expenses